-“Don’t you need to go and register for school?” my mom asked.
+“Don’t you need to go and register for school?”
+Alma asked Thelma, her hands on her hip, elbows splayed out.

 “What do you mean, you’re not going?”